ocadotechnology/pass4s/docs/core-concepts/Consumer.md

 }
 ```

-This is a rather raw way of using consumer, you might want to use [MessageProcessor](modules/message-processor) for more elasticity and enrichment syntax.
+This is a rather raw way of using consumer, you might want to use [MessageProcessor](modules/message-processor) for more elasticity and enriched syntax.